Malcolm in the Middle: Critical response

 Metacritic, which uses a weighted average, gave the show's first season a score of 88 out of 100 based on 26 reviews, indicating "universal acclaim".

 Ratings

-Despite the critical acclaim, its success was not assured with audiences generally rejecting single-camera, live action comedies at the time.
-However, the show achieved Fox's biggest ratings for a premiere since The Simpsons in 1990 with an audience of more than 23 million for the debut episode and Fox's biggest rating for a show aired directly after The Simpsons.
+The show achieved Fox's biggest ratings for a premiere since The Simpsons in 1990 with an audience of more than 23 million for the debut episode and Fox's biggest rating for a show aired directly after The Simpsons.
 26 million watched the second episode.

 Fox shuffled the show's air time repeatedly to make room for other shows.
 On January 13, 2006, Fox announced that the show would be moving to 7:00 pm on Sundays effective January 29, 2006.
 The 151st and final episode of the series aired at 8:30 pm ET/PT (the show's original timeslot) on May 14, 2006, and was watched by 7.4 million.